gyzhao21/drugmatrix/README.md

 You can download the tabular output in various formats, including PDF, CSV, and Excel.

 ## Detailed Report of Gene Expression and Exposure Conditions
-Once you click on the patholgy of interest as in **Genes to Pathology** tool shown above, comprehensive experimental details, including dose, duration, and gene expression values will pop up right below the Summary table.
-The figure shown below are the detailed treatment data supporting the statistics from summarized table.
+After selecting a pathology of interest in the **Genes to Pathology** tool shown above, a detailed table appears below the summary, displaying comprehensive experimental data, including dose, duration, and gene expression values.
+The figure below presents the specific treatment data that supports the statistical summary.
 ![Detailed Report](www/gene2path_detail_table.jpg)

 ## Boxplot Interpretation
-A dotted-box plot of the results is also shown below after you clicked on the gene of interest in above summary table.
-Boxplot is to used illustrate the relationship between severity score and gene expression levels in a toxicology study using rat tissue (e.g., kidney) samples.
+A dotted-box plot is also generated when you select a gene of interest from the summary table.
+This visualization illustrates the relationship between severity scores and gene expression levels in a toxicology study using rat tissue samples (e.g., kidney).
 - X-axis: Severity score for each chemical treatment.
-A score of 0 means no observed pathology, while any value greater than 0 indicates the presence of pathology.
+A score of 0 means no observed pathology, while values greater than 0 reflect increasing severity.
 - Y-axis: Gene expression level, represented as a Log10 ratio.
 ![Boxplot of Illustration](www/gene2pathology_plot.png)

-Each dot represents a unique treatment group, defined by a specific combination of chemical, dose, and duration.
-The experiment was designed to induce a pathology called **Cortex, Tubule, Necrosis** and examine whether gene expression levels change in response.
+Each dot represents a unique treatment group, defined by a specific combination of **chemical, dose, and duration**.
+In this example, the experiment was designed to induce a pathology called **Cortex, Tubule, Necrosis** and examine whether gene expression levels change in response.

 From the plot, we can see that when there is no pathology (severity = 0), gene expression levels remain low.
 However, as severity increases, gene expression also increases, suggesting a potential link between the pathology and gene regulation.

-This study helps us understand how gene expression responds to toxic effects, providing insights into potential biomarkers (e.g. for kidney damage).
+This analysis helps us understand how gene expression responds to toxic effects, providing insights into potential **biomarkers for toxicity-related conditions (e.g. for kidney damage)**.